PsychoLlama/holz/packages/holz-pattern-filter/README.md

 ## Patterns

 Patterns are strings that match against `log.origin`, which is a property of each log object.
-Origins are added when you call `logger.namepspace(...)`.
+Origins are added when you call `logger.namespace(...)`.
 The following syntax is supported:

 - `*` matches zero or more characters.
 - `-` at the beginning of a pattern negates it, so that logs with origins matching the pattern are hidden rather than shown.